jsmolka/blog/content/eggvance/progress-5.md

 }
 ```

 Actions similar to this have to be done at all places which relate to states defined in the `State` enum.
-Once we have a functional `state` variable in place we can start thinking about writing a `dispatch` function which takes the state into consideration.
+Once we have a functional `state` variable in place we can start thinking about writing a `dispatch` function that takes the state into consideration.
 The five different states require 32 different dispatch functions to be defined (in theory at least, the actual number would be lower).
 Here we can use C++'s templates to create an optimized dispatch function for each state case without writing more than one function (the current implementation looks like [this](https://github.com/jsmolka/eggvance/blob/5d36e1067d15bb0d611719d8d7022de567a0488b/eggvance/src/arm/arm.cpp#L69)).

 ```cpp
 template<uint state>